gnithin/Notes/Notes/Regex/RegexNotes.md

   - This allows the token preceding it to repeat itself 1 or more times.
 - Limiting Quantifiers - `{m, n}`
   - This allows the token preceding it to repeat itself atleast `m` times to atmost `n`.
-  - If `n` omitted, then it can match as many times as it wants, after atlease matching `m` times.
+  - If `n` omitted, then it can match as many times as it wants, after atleast matching `m` times.

 #### Greediness
-Greediness is a characteristic of a regex engine to aggresively match the quantifier as many times as it is possible.
+Greediness is a characteristic of a regex engine to aggresively match tokens for a quantifier, as many times as it is possible.
 All the quantifiers specified above are greedy by default.

 Here is an example that can better explain how greediness works in regexes.
 ```python